White House slams WHO over criticism of push for COVID-19 vaccine | Health

 White House slams WHO over criticism of push for COVID-19 vaccine

+The Washington Post newspaper reported that the administration of President Donald Trump will not join a global effort to develop, manufacture and distribute a coronavirus vaccine because of the involvement of the WHO.
+About 172 countries are engaging with the WHO's COVID-19 vaccine plan to ensure equitable access to vaccines, the organization said recently.

 "The United States will continue to engage our international partners to ensure we defeat this virus, but we will not be constrained by multilateral organizations influenced by the corrupt World Health Organization and China," White House spokesman Judd Deere said in a statement.
-"This President will spare no expense to ensure that any new vaccine maintains our own FDA's gold standard for safety and efficacy, is thoroughly tested, and saves lives," he said.
+"This president will spare no expense to ensure that any new vaccine maintains our own FDA's gold standard for safety and efficacy, is thoroughly tested, and saves lives," he said, referring to the U.S. Food and Drug Administration.

+The global effort to develop a vaccine against the virus, which has killed more than 851,000 people, has seen recent launches of late-stage trials, but work on treatments has also gone into overdrive.
+There is no approved coronavirus vaccine, except one authorized in Russia before large-scale trials.

 ALSO READ